Snow? Not a problem usually on a Ural!

 Once you get used to it though, it's a blast to ride!
 By the way, long distance touring is possible on a Ural, given certain conditions:

-Service intervals are short, and you have to like working on your bike.
+Service intervals are short, and you have to like working on your motorcycle.
 Nothing mysterious, just a willingness to get greasy and turn a wrench or three (a BFH is a required tool).
 Its recommended you change out the oil every 3000 Km, not miles, kilometers......it's easy, and you might as well change out the transmission (same as engine oil) and final drive fluid (80w90 oil) while you're at it, it usually takes me an hour, moving slow.

 I've learned, via Bill Glaser's myural.com, how to service wheel bearings, work on sidecar drive shafts, replace wheels, replaced u-joints, changed fluids, oil filter, air filter and soon will be servicing my shocks.
 There's nothing inherently complex about a Ural, really.
 You have to consider, these were machines originally designed to be worked on in the middle of nowhere, with minimal tools, by an uneducated Soviet Army private, probably while under fire!